Skip to main content

 Your data is processed strictly for the following purposes:

-- To cross-reference your SNPs with the GWAS Catalog, PharmGKB, and ClinVar databases and compute polygenic risk scores.
+• To cross-reference your SNPs with the GWAS Catalog, PharmGKB and ClinVar databases and produce your report.

-- To generate AI-powered plain-language explanations, which involves sending your risk scores, gene names, variant identifiers (rsids), your genotypes at those variants, and PubMed study IDs to Anthropic (Claude).
+• To generate AI-powered plain-language explanations, which involves sending to Anthropic (Claude) the health area concerned and its variant counts, gene names, variant identifiers (rsids), your genotypes at those variants, the risk allele, the effect size and the trait each study measured, plus public PubMed abstracts.
 We do NOT send your full DNA file.

 4. Legal Basis